 - Bartinney Wine & Champagne Bar – this is more of a spot to have a drink and to enjoy the beautiful setting!
 I love the old vines that they have used as part of the decor.
 The bar showcases the Bartinney Estates wines – which are fabulous!
 Make sure you do not miss having a glass of chardonnay – it is my favourite chardonnay from the region.
 We tried the cheese plate – which was tiny pieces of cheese!
 If you nibble – head elsewhere for dinner.
 They closer really early – I think 7pm – so start the evening here!
 It is just off Church Street.
 Entrance Bird Street.

-- De Stomme Jonge – quirky little bar with some delicious eats.
+- De Stomme Jonge – quirky little bar with some delicious light eats.
 This is a fun spot to pop into for a drink and to people watch.
 It is frequented by lots of friendly locals!
 3 Ryneveld Street – just off Church Street.

-- Babel on Babylonstoren Estate– this is still one of my absolute favourite resaurants in the Cape Winelands.
-Their emphasis is on freshness – they harvest from their own organic garden a few hours before lunch – fabulous!Babylonstoren is a new wine estate and boasts fantastic 5* farm style accommodation which is both rustic and modern and perfectly suited to those who are foodies!
-They have been cultivating their organic garden for the last four years and it now boasts over 300 types of vegetables, herbs and fruit.
-Note you can also book to do the Garden Tour with the Botanist (highly recommended!).
+Located on the Babylonstoren Estate– this is still one of my absolute favourite restaurants in the Cape Winelands.
+Their emphasis is on freshness – they harvest from their own organic garden a few hours before lunch!Babylonstoren is a wine estate and boasts fantastic 5* farm style accommodation which is both rustic and modern and perfectly suited to those who are foodies!
+They have been cultivating their organic garden since 2010 and it now boasts over 300 types of vegetables, herbs and fruit.
+Note you can also book to do the Garden Tour with the Botanist (highly recommended!) at 10am daily.
 For lunch at Babel, I would highly recommend you start by ordering the freshly harvested salads – I love the theme of Red, Yellow and Green salads – as a foodie you need to order all 3 when you go!!
-Book for this immediately if you are going to be anywhere in the area – during season it is very difficult to get a booking – especially on weekends.
+The main course is simply done – you chose your protein – fish/meat/veg and they then bring a wonderful bowl of veg and roast potatoes to the table.
+The restaurant is an exercise in simplicity – little is done to distract from the freshness of the ingredients.
+Book for Babel well in advance – during season it is very difficult to get a booking – especially on weekends.
+They accept a limited number of bookings on their website in advance.
+The other alternative is to wait for the bookings to open two months before your date that you are looking to book.
 Note that they have now opened a 2nd little restaurant on the estate called The Greenhouse.
-This is take care of those who want to just come for a coffee or tea or light meal in the garden.
+This one is for those who want to just come for a coffee or tea or light meal in the garden.
 It offers a choice of different sandwiches on home baked bread in their coal oven, as well as cakes and sweet things.
 It is delightful and well worth combining with a booking for the organic garden tour with the botanist at 10am.
 The Greenhouse does not take bookings and is on a first come first served basis.
 Open Wed – Sun for lunch and now daily for dinner.
 To book Babel or the garden tour, email firstname.lastname@example.org Or call them on +27 (0) 21 863 3852.
 For more information on Babylonstoren and Babel Restaurant check out my blog on Babel Note this spot is now very popular – Bookings open TWO MONTHS in advance.
 Now one has to diarize the date to send the email to book the Babel restaurant – and if you are a day or two late on booking – you are unlikely to get in – even in winter!
 Note it is easier to get in for dinner then for lunch.

 “Cosecha” is the Spanish word for “Harvest” in Spanish.
 It reflects their location in the middle of the vineyards.
 This is a delightful addition to the Cape Winelands for a number of reasons.
 The farm owners are from California and as such they have introduced their favourite cuisine – Mexican to the wine region.
 This is unlike any offering we have had previously in South Africa.
 The dishes are a celebration of fresh flavours and they strive to try and create the authentic dishes.
 This is a challenge as some items such as Mexican cheese are not found here.
 To overcome the challenge of using the correct chillies – they are now growing their own.
 The restaurant offers extremely good value for money – in fact it is actually cheap for what you get.
 As such it works for locals and foreigners!
 We completely over ordered – as we assumed the “Light and Fresh” section would be starter size portions and ordered 3 of these and 1 of the “Warm and satisfying” section between the 3 of us – what arrived was a feast!
 The portions are substantial and each dish was delicious.
 My two favourites were the Tiger Prawn Taquitos and the Beef Enchiladas.
 The mouthwatering description of the Tiger Prawn Taquitos was “A traditional Mexican street food from the coastal regions: sauteed prawns mixed with chillies, lime and coriander, wrapped in flour tortillas and served with fresh guacamole……..it was so delicious I am going to have to sneak back there very soon!
 Note that they also do picnics for those who wish to have slightly less adventurous food!
 Location: Paarl wine region.
 Child Friendly: There is a lovely play area for kids and one can order a kids picnic – the kids get their own picnic pack and blanket.
 As it is an outdoor restaurant you can watch the kids play while you relax – perfect family restaurant and yet completely peaceful for the non-kiddy people who are enjoying lunch!
 Tip: They are very close to Glen Carlou & Backsberg wine farms – so it is a good idea to combine a tasting at these two estates with a visit to Cosecha.
 Note that you must head into the Noble Hill Winery tasting room to taste their wines and their innovative flavoured olive oils.
-Tel +27 21 874 38 44 www.noblehill.com Note closed on TUESDAYS (also on Mondays during winter)
+Note closed on TUESDAYS (also on Mondays during winter)

 SOMERSET WEST REGION: